IU-PR/Capstone_project/content/docs/2025/Killah/week6.md

 - **Vlad**:

   - Oversee and contribute to the training of personalization features, focusing on resolving challenges with adapters.
-  - Trying to pack the app for the final release on Mac, for delivering it to the final users.
+  - Trying to pack the app for the final release on Mac, for delivering it to final users.
-  - Web-server for generating pass keys for access in the app and trying to make payment system
+  - Web-server for generating pass keys for access in the app and trying to make payment system.

 - **Entire Team**: